How to use Scaniverse

 No, you can share splats with anyone by sending them the link to your uploaded splat.
 They can interact with it in the browser.
 From the browser, you can get a code snippet to embed your splat in a webpage.

 Not yet.
-For now, the only place to see splats on a map is the iOS version of the Scaniverse app.
+For now, the only place to see splats on a map is the iOS and Android versions of the Scaniverse app.
 However, you can see and interact with individual splats in a browser if you have the link.

 Contact us